patricklafrance/shelby/README.md

 ### Communicate with an HTTP endpoint

-Shelby provided an `HttpViewModel` to communicate with a REST or RPC endpoint.
+Shelby provides an `HttpViewModel` to communicate with a REST or RPC endpoint.
+The HttpViewModel` is designed to handle view models that communicate with a single endpoint.

-Shelby take for granted that your view model communicate with a single endpoint and will try to infer which type of HTTP endpoint (REST or RPC) you are working with by the URL structure that you provide in your view model definition.
 If your view model communicate with multiple endpoints, dont worry, you can still leverage all the HTTP features of Shelby, but you need to write a little more code.

+You can see a sample of a Shelby `HttpViewModel` [here](#).

 #### Single endpoint

 To define your URLs, you must override the `_url` property when you define your view model.
+Shelby will infer which type of HTTP endpoint (REST or RPC) you are working with by the URL structure that you provide in your view model definition.

 If you use a REST endpoint